 Certainly, the growth of e-commerce has been a boon, enabling retailers to identify more of their individual customers and gather more information on their online and offline behaviors.
 Yet too many retailers still can’t answer questions like: What defines our best customers?
 Who are they and where do we find them?
 The problem often lies in a series of disconnects in the retailer’s technology stack, between CRM systems that house the customer contact info, separate in-store POS and e-commerce systems that capture purchases, other systems that capture website visits and app usage, advertising technology (DMP, DSP), and so on.

-Ultimately, retailers must be able to recognize specific customers across all of these touchpoints, in order to identify and study their best customers.
+Ultimately, retailers must be able to recognize specific customers across all of these touchpoints, in order to identify, understand and retain their best customers.